D4nk0St0rM/oscp_ethical_hacking/web_applications/SQL_Server.md

 #### Timing Attacks

-There is one more possibility for making a blind SQL injection attack when there is not visible feedback from the application: by measuring the time that the web application takes to answer a request.
-An attack of this sort is [described by Anley](http://www.encription.co.uk/downloads/more_advanced_sql_injection.pdf) from where we take the next examples.
 A typical approach uses the `waitfor delay` command: let's say that the attacker wants to check if the `pubs` sample database exists, he will simply inject the following command:

 `if exists (select * from pubs..pub_info) waitfor delay '0:0:5'`

-Depending on the time that the query takes to return, we will know the answer.
-In fact, what we have here is two things: a `SQL injection vulnerability` and a `covert channel` that allows the penetration tester to get 1 bit of information for each query.
 Hence, using several queries (as many queries as bits in the required information) the pen tester can get any data that is in the database.
 Look at the following query

 ```sql
 declare @s varchar(8000)